ibm-cloud-docs/openwhisk/actions_web.md

 4. Invoke or test the `hello` web action without any parameters.
 Replace the `<apihost>` and `<namespace_ID>` variables.
 Example `<apihost>`: `https://us-south.functions.appdomain.cloud`.

   For IAM-enabled namespaces, replace the `<namespace_ID>` variable with the namespace ID.
-To get the ID, run `ibmcloud fn namespace get <namespace_name>`.
+To get the ID, run `ibmcloud fn namespace get <namespace_name> --properties`.
 The namespace name is not valid.
   {: note}

   a.
 You can test the web action by either: